Book a treatment

 Juices consumed by a sedentary person can be as fattening and cellulite-producing as a can of sugar-laden cola.
 This applies to both flat and carbonated juices/juice drinks.

-Can lining and cellulite
+Soda/fizzy drink can lining and cellulite

 Almost everyone overlooks how nasty the fizzy drink can lining is for both female/male hormone health and cellulite/obesity.